 The cons of registering as a trade mark: those old chestnuts: time and money.
 You register your podcast’s name as a trade mark via an online application through IP Australia.
 It can cost anywhere between $130 - $480 per class to register, and you’ll likely need to register your podcast in multiple classes.

 Once submitted, the application sits with IP Australia for three to four months while they check you’ve listed the correct classes and jumped through all the appropriate legislative and bureaucratic hoops.
 There are no refunds for applications containing errors (no pressure).
 Calling all type A’s, amiright?
-Here’s a checklist to have handy as you go through the registering process.
-UH, I love lists.
-Foundd Legal geek out!
-Get the application right the first try to save yourself time, money and energy down the track.
+If you feel you need help, we are here for you!

 To be honest, you can get away with not registering the name as a trade mark.
 You can (nay, you SHOULD) pop a ‘TM’ next to the name of your podcast even where you haven’t registered it.
 How fun is the word nay?
 Anyway, the ‘TM’ gives notice you are claiming that trade mark, like that passive aggressive colleague who plasters post-it notes featuring their name dramatically scribed in Sharpie on their sandwich in the office fridge.
 There’s one in every workplace.